Felistas/Symfony-API-Platform-/README.md

 }
 ```

-Next, we need to navigate into the PHP container and run migrations in order to update the database with the new created models.
+Next, we need to navigate into the PHP container and run migrations in order to update the database with the newly created models.
 In order to do that, run `docker-compose exec php bin/console doctrine:schema:update --force`.

 Alternatively, you can:
-1. List the docker containers in your terminal by typing `docker ps` in order to grab the name of container.
+1. List the docker containers in your terminal by typing `docker ps` in order to grab the name of the container.
 2. Exec into the PHP container by running `docker exec -it <container-name> /bin/sh`
 3. Run `php bin/console doctrine:schema:update --force` to update the database

-Log into your prefered Postgres client and confirm if the table has been created.
+Log into your preferred Postgres client and confirm if the table has been created.
 Here is my table and all the fields have been created.

 ![Postico](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/Screen%20Shot%202019-07-19%20at%2016.02.13.png)